-Welcome to the world of Cherry Poke Cake, a delightful dessert that’s as fun to make as it is to eat.
-This cake is packed full of flavors that will make your taste buds dance with joy.
+Welcome to the wonder of Cherry Poke Cake!
+A dessert that’s as fun to make as it is to eat.
+This cake is jammed full of flavors that will make your taste buds dance and your sense wonder what hit them.

 It’s a simple white cake, punctured with holes (hence the name ‘poke’), and soaked in a cherry gelatin mixture.
 The result?
 A moist and flavorful cake that’s bursting with cherry goodness in every bite.